“Although my father passed away before my first novel was published I knew he believed in me and was confident that I would have success as a writer.”

 In 1973, Mankell released his debut novel, Bergsprängaren (The Rock Blast).
 In the same year, he went to Africa for the first time.
 Ever since he has divided his time between Africa and Sweden and since 1986 he is the artistic leader of Teatro Avenida in Maputo, Mozambique.

 In 1991, the first novel in the Wallander series, Faceless killers, was published.
-Since, Henning Mankell has written nine more novels in the series, including the novel Before the Frost, about Kurt Wallander’s daughter Linda.
+Since, Henning Mankell has written ten more novels in the series, including the novel Before the Frost, about Kurt Wallander’s daughter Linda.
 Next to the Wallander novels, Mankell has also written more than twenty novels and a dozen children’s and youth books.
 In addition, he is also one of Sweden’s most frequently performed dramatists.

 Since his first novel The Stone Blaster was published in Sweden in 1973, Henning Mankell has sold more than 40 million books and been translated into 41 different languages.
 In 2008 Henning Mankell was the ninth best selling author in the world.